CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Method

+attenuates the influence with distance.
+The parameter $\delta$ controls the effective boundary width.
+This boundary loss enforces smooth color transitions and prevents visible seams between fused regions.

+\textbf{Distribution-Aware Color Alignment.} Theoretically, $\mathcal{L}_{\text{grad}}$ and $\mathcal{L}_{\text{boundary}}$ follow the formulation of Poisson Image Editing (PIE) \cite{perez2003poisson}.
+However, the repetitive patterns inherent in textures interfere with gradient-domain color propagation, causing failure to normalize colors (Fig.~\ref{fig:abl}e).
+Therefore, we propose an $\mathcal{L}_{\text{distribution}}$ loss that addresses this limitation by enforcing color distribution consistency between the generated and preserved regions.

-For the mesh $M_t$, we define the newly synthesized geometry $M_t^{new}$ and the preserved geometry $M_t^{pr}$.
-The preserved region $M_t^{pr}$ inherits texture information directly from the original mesh $M_o$, while $M_t^{new}$ is textured using a texture generation model; here we use MeshyAI \cite{meshy2025}.
-Our goal is to harmonize the texture of $M_t^{new}$ with the original texture of $M_t^{pr}$.
-Here, the texture map of $M_t$ is denoted as $Tex$.
+Let $M_t^{new}$ denote the newly synthesized geometry and $M_t^{pr}$ the preserved geometry from the original mesh.
+The preserved mesh $M_t^{pr}$ inherits textures directly from the original, while $M_t^{new}$ is textured using a generative model \cite{meshy2025}.
+The predicted colors form a probability density distribution in RGB space, which is obtained using kernel density estimation:

-We establish correspondences between mesh geometry and texture.
-To achieve higher-quality color propagation, we perform dense sampling on the newly synthesized geometry $M_t^{new}$ and obtain a denser 3D mesh $M_t^f$: (1) For every pixel in $Tex$, we obtain the corresponding 3D points on $M_t^{new}$ and $M_t^{pr}$ as $P_t^{new}$ and $P_t^{pr}$.
-(2) We parameterize the mesh $M_t^{new}$ to a 2D mesh, thus, we can obtain the corresponding 2D point cloud $p_t^{new}$ for $P_t^{new}$.
-(3) Perform Delaunay triangulation on $p_t^{new}$; we can construct a 2D mesh, and thus build the corresponding dense 3D mesh $M_t^f$, which stores a color value at each vertex.

-To preserve local detail while achieving seamless transitions across the boundary between $M_t^{new}$ and $M_t^{pr}$, we adapt the principles of Poisson Image Editing (PIE) \cite{perez2003poisson} from 2D to the irregular mesh domain.
-PIE blends a source patch into a target image by solving for gradients that preserve fine detail while producing smooth boundary transitions.

-In our case, colors are stored on the graph structure of $M_t^f$.
-Following \cite{yu2004mesh}, the Laplacian operator is defined as:

-where $\phi_i$ stores the scalar color value at vertex $v_i$, $\lvert T_k\rvert$ is the triangle area, $\mathcal{N}(i)$ is the one-ring neighborhood around $v_i$.
-RGB channels are processed independently by running this procedure three times.

-Boundary conditions are enforced by assigning each open-boundary vertex in $M_t^f$, while for all other vertices, their Laplacian constraints are preserved.
-Solving the linear system $Ax=b$ yields new vertex colors for $M_t^f$, which are then propagated back to $P_t^{new}$ through the texture map $Tex$.

-Unlike many prior mesh editing pipelines based on multi-view image editing, which only generate RGB textures, our method naturally supports physically-based rendering (PBR) materials.
-Since texture generation models already produce PBR textures, our harmonization framework can be extended directly to these channels.